Due before the start of lecture on March 3, 2026.

 For full credit, your method must be as efficient as possible.
 See below for more details.

-Begin by creating a new array for the intersection, giving it the length of the smaller of the two original arrays.
+Begin by creating a new array for the union, giving it a length that is the sum of the lengths of the two original arrays.

 Use one of the more efficient sorting algorithms from our Sort